 Larroquette won his fifth Emmy in 1998 as a guest-star in two episodes of the legal drama “The Practice,” receiving an additional Emmy nomination in 2002 for his reappearance in the series.
 Additionally, he hosted the A&E show “The Incurable Collector,” a one-hour series that focuses on the passion for collecting.
 Larroquette is an avid collector himself.
 His library consists of more than 5,000 modern first edition books.
 He also collects antique fountain pens, cameras, photographs, and watches.

 From 2004 to 2006, he played the title role in the McBride series of American TV movies.
 In 2007 he joined the cast of Boston Legal playing Carl Sack, a serious, ethical lawyer (the polar opposite of his more famous lawyer character, Dan Fielding).
 He also guest starred in the drama House where he played a previously catatonic father awakened to try to save his son, and on Chuck as veteran spy Roan Montgomery.
-Larroquette currently appears in the TV series, “The Librarians.”
+Larroquette was recently seen in the TV series, “The Librarians.”

-Married for 30 years and the father of three, Larroquette still gives thanks every day for the life he was given a chance to lead.
+Married for over 30 years and the father of three, Larroquette still gives thanks every day for the life he was given a chance to lead.

 Thank you for being so attentive and providing information to us in a timely fashion.